metaeducation/ren-c/tests/parse/README.md

 flexible and extensible than PARSE3, and is ultimately what will take the name PARSE in Ren-C.

-PARSE2 is an emulation of Rebol2/Red parse conventions via UPARSE's mechanics for extensibility.
-This behavior is largely compatible with PARSE3; however PARSE3 is being gradually migrated to match more of UPARSE's conventions in order to ease migration (since no significant R3-Alpha codebases exist, the PARSE2 code should be used by anyone who wants historical behavior).
+See the Redbol module for PARSE2, which is an emulation of Rebol2/Red parse conventions implemented using UPARSE's mechanics for extensibility.